Analissecufino/anacuf-CSCI-13500/SubmitingHomework.md

 ## **Step 5:** Share Your Repo Link
-Once you've pushed your work, submit your fork's GitHub URL on [Canvas/course portal].
+Once you've pushed your work, submit your fork's GitHub URL on Brightspace.
 It should look like: https://github.com/YOUR-USERNAME/REPO-NAME
 I will visit your repo directly to review your submission.
 The timestamp of your latest commit counts as your submission time.